San Felipe is probably the most culturally conservative of the Keres-speaking pueblos.

 Because the people of San Felipe have kept so much to themselves over the years, little is known about the internal workings of the pottery tradition in the pueblo.
 Conversations with San Felipe potters have pointed out that the cultural conservatism is, in some respects, ending numerous of the people's long-time cultural activities as so little old knowledge is being passed down from tribal elders.
 Most active potters in the pueblo are either self-taught or went off-pueblo to learn their craft because almost no one teaches it in the pueblo.
 That has led to an active experimentation with styles and designs.

 Historically, San Felipe always found it easier to trade agricultural products for pottery made elsewhere.
 The Zia were especially good with pottery and always short of food so bits and pieces of their wares are still found all over Pueblo country.
 Prior to 1700 there was a regular flow of pottery north to the Tewa pueblos, then after 1700 that flow reversed.
-It's also around 1700 that the Spanish stopped all native access to the lead/silver ore sources that the Cochiti, Santo Domingo and San Felipe potters had been using for slips to glaze their pots.
+It's also around 1700 that the Spanish stopped all native access to the lead/silver ore sources that the Cochiti, Santo Domingo and San Felipe potters had been using for paints to decorate their pots.
 With that, pottery making in the pueblo reverted to simple shapes made and polished out of base clay.
 Their design tradition disappeared and there were no attempts to revive it until very recently.
 With advanced pottery being readily available, the people of San Felipe focused more on their agricultural developments than on their ceramic developments.
 To that point, it is hard today to find usable clay for pottery-making on the pueblo lands as so few remember where the clay is and fewer yet will share that knowledge.